app-store

 Apple's comprehensive set of rules that all apps must follow to be accepted for distribution on the App Store.

-The App Store Review Guidelines are a detailed document published by Apple that outlines every requirement an app must meet before it can be listed on the App Store.
-These guidelines cover safety, performance, business practices, design, and legal compliance, and they apply equally to new submissions and updates.
+The App Store Review Guidelines are a detailed document published by Apple that outlines every requirement an app must meet before listing.
+These rules cover safety, performance, business practices, design, and legal compliance.
+They apply to new submissions and updates alike.

 Key Sections